Five heritage railways not to be missed during your time in the Lake District.

 3. Threlkeld Quarry & Mining Museum Railway

-Definitely one for the railway enthusiast and not pretty Lakeland view seekers, The railway has three lovingly restored locomotives.
-SIR TOM is a completely restored 0-4-0 saddle tank narrow guage locomotive; Hunslet 50hp, 0-4-0, is a 1945 an ex-National Coal Board locomotive from the South Yorkshire area which was retrieved from the underground prior to two colliery closings.The current passenger diesel in use is Ruston 48 DL, 1947, an ex-Royal Navy Armaments Depot Loco currently used to transports passenger trains from the middle quarry to the inner quarry.
+Threlkeld quarry railway is definitely one for the railway enthusiast, not just pretty Lakeland view seekers, the railway has three lovingly restored steam locomotives.
+SIR TOM is a completely restored 0-4-0 saddle tank narrow guage locomotive; Hunslet 50hp, 0-4-0, is a 1945 an ex-National Coal Board locomotive from the South Yorkshire area which was retrieved from the underground prior to two colliery closings.
+The current passenger diesel in use is Ruston 48 DL, 1947, an ex-Royal Navy Armaments Depot Loco currently used to transport passenger trains from the middle quarry to the inner quarry.

 Threkeld Quarry was opened in the 1870s to supply railway ballast to the Penrith – Keswick line.
 Rock was blasted from the quarry face with gunpowder and the broken rock loaded into wagons on the narrow gauge railway.
 The wagons then pulled the empty wagons via a cable back to the rock face for refilling.
 After WWII the railway was dismantled, excavators then taking over the task previously undertaken by the railway.